 If you’re looking for the best way to increase your database performance, there’s no better option than using professional software.

 I compared ease of use, integration with other programs, technical support during installation, and during use of the tools.
 This allowed me to select and recommend SolarWinds products to database administrators looking for a scalable solution for their daily work in database analysis and monitoring.
-Although there many monitoring and analysis products on the market, SolarWinds DPA, DPM, and SCM are a good place to start.
+Although there many monitoring and analysis products on the market, SolarWinds DPA, SQL Sentry, and SCM are a good place to start.
 The tools cost starts at USD$1,111.* You can check how it works with a 14 days trial version (available on official SolarWinds website: click here).